aamnah/notes.aamnah.com/_posts/2014-05-21-howto-sass-create-a-color-palette.md

 ```

 OR

 ```sass
 color: darken(#888, 20%)
 ```
-will give you a 20% darker shade of $text_color or #888.
+will give you a 20% darker shade of `$text_color` or `#888`.
 If you use a variable, it'll change the colors dynamically, meaning the light/dark shade will vary with the base color variable used.

 #### Get a lighter shade